enjine/giphy-browser/README.md

 ## Notes

-- the starting point for this app was `npx create-react-app my-app --template redux-typescript-mui`
+- The starting point for this app was" `npx create-react-app giphy-browser --template redux-typescript-mui`
 - I am unsure if I've implemented the 'fullscreen detail view' as you were expecting, but I've run out of time.
 - The main tradeoffs I made in designing this solution were:
-  - choosing to use an NPM module for the infinite scroll rather than coding my own.
-From looking at that library's source it does not seem to limit how much DOM it renders, which would be a performance feature I would incorporate into an implementation I'd write from scratch.
+  - I chose to use an NPM module for the infinite scroll rather than coding my own.
+    - Upon reading its source it did not seem to limit how much DOM it renders; which would be a performance feature I would incorporate into my own implementation.
-  - I also chose to use the Giphy Fetch API, as that seemed like a no-brainer
+  - I opted to use the Giphy Fetch API, as that seemed like the best way to go on all accounts.
-  - I didn't opt to try and hack a solution into the Giphy Grid component to make it work with Redux -- that tradeoff was where I invested most of my time.
+  - I opted not to try to hack a solution into the Giphy Grid component to make it work with Redux.
-  - I opted to try to get through the functionality rather than write tests.
+  - I prioritized functionality over test coverage (not typically what I like to do, but typescript helps A LOT).
   - I didn't have time to add error messaging to the user, just console logging
+- Things I'd do if i had more time:
+  - Make the main page a responsive or flexbox grid
+  - Add some nicer styling
+  - Implement the detail page correctly
+  - Implement Gif dynamic resizing
+  - Implement DOM limiting on the InfiniteScroll component
+  - Add user-facing error handling out of the catch blocks
+  - Make the state model flatter to make it easier to reduce and select
+  - Add tests
-- overall this came out OK, TypeScript is newish to me (as you can probably see) and I'm not as fast with it quite yet -- it is growing on me though :)
+- Overall this came out OK, TypeScript is newish to me (as you can probably see) and I'm not as fast with it quite yet -- it is growing on me though :)

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Installs all dependencies.

 ### `yarn start`